cpoelle/baby-on-board/README.md

-# baby-on-board
+# Digital Party Timetable for Babypart

-simple invitation site for a (online) baby party. with a lot of confetti ;)
+This was just a small fun project to build a simple invitation site for a (online) baby party with friends during the corona pandemic.
+With a lot of confetti served with javascript ;)

 ## Unclicked: